Topologically Stable BPS and Non-BPS States in Supersymmetric $\mathcal{N}=2$ Baby-Skyrme Model: Novel Method for both Stable BPS and Non-BPS states

 So, in this work, we propose the supersymmetry generalization of the BPS Lagrangian method \cite{Atmaja:2015umo}.
-This can be done by first observing that the main assumption in the BPS Lagrangian method is that the effective Lagrangian can always be decomposed into quadratic terms plus some boundary terms,
+This can be done by first observing that the main assumption in the BPS Lagrangian method is that the effective Lagrangian can always be decomposed into quadratic terms plus some boundary terms which consist of the BPS Lagrangian and some remainders, such that

-where \(G_n(u,\bar{u},\dots)\) are functions of the effective fields, \(u,\bar{u},\dots\), and \(\sigma_n(\partial_iu,\partial_i\bar{u},\dots)\) are functions of the derivatives of the effective fields only.
-The boundary terms, \(\mathcal{L}_{BPS}\), always give trivial Euler-Lagrange equations and are related to the conserved currents of the model (see \cite{Adam:2016ipc} for details).
-If \(\sigma_n\mp G_n=0\) for all \(n\), then the equations are considered as the Bogomolny equations, and the BPS limit $ \mathcal{L}_{\text{Eff}}=\mathcal{L}_{BPS}, $ is achieved.
+where \(K_n(u,\bar{u},X_i(u,\bar{u}),\dots)\) and \(G_n(u,\bar{u},X_i(u,\bar{u}),\dots)\) are functions of the effective fields, \(u,\bar{u},\dots\), and \(\sigma_n(\partial_iu,\partial_i\bar{u},\dots)\) are functions of the derivatives of the effective fields only.
+The boundary terms, \(\mathcal{L}_{BPS}\) plus the remainder terms, always give trivial Euler-Lagrange equations and are related to the conserved currents of the model (see \cite{Adam:2016ipc} for details).
+It is worth noting that, in this method, there are freedoms in the choice of the \(\mathcal{L}_{BPS}\) since any modification on the expression of \(\mathcal{L}_{BPS}\) shall only change the resulting expressions of \(K_n\), \(G_n\) and the remainders while keeping \(\mathcal{L}_{\text{Eff}}\) unchanged \cite{Atmaja:2015umo,Atmaja:2018ddi,Atmaja:2019gce}.
+If \(\sigma_n\mp G_n=0\) for all \(n\), then these equations are considered as the Bogomolny equations, and the BPS limit $ \mathcal{L}_{\text{Eff}}=\mathcal{L}_{BPS}, $ is achieved if the remainder is equal to zero.
+As such, the main steps in the BPS Lagrangian method are solving the algebraic equations resulting from the fact that the remainder must be zero at the BPS limit.
 The earlier versions of \(\sigma_n\) proposed in \cite{Atmaja:2015umo} are polynomials of the derivatives, but it turned out that such functions are not sufficient for some cases, such as the Skyrme models \cite{Atmaja:2019gce}.
 Thus, \(\sigma_n\) is generalized to any function as long as it only depends on the derivatives of the effective fields.

 A further generalization has also been proposed \cite{Atmaja:2019gce}, where the BPS Lagrangian is not necessarily a sum of boundary terms.
 This implies that, in general, \(\mathcal{L}_{BPS}\) does not give trivial Euler-Lagrange equations and such equations need to be considered as constraints.
 This generalization is what sets this novel method apart from original Bogmolonyi's formalism.
 In the method introduced by Bogomolnyi, the remainder of the quadratic completion, \(\mathcal{L}_{BPS}\), are always boundary terms that are linear to the derivative of the fields, implying that the Euler-Lagrange equations of \(\mathcal{L}_{BPS}\) are always trivial.
 In contrast with this, the Euler-Lagrange equations of \(\mathcal{L}_{BPS}\) are not trivial and should be considered as constraints for the Bogomolnyi equations acquired from quadratic completion.
 This generalized approach gives a wider family of solutions and can be used to find not only BPS but also non-BPS solutions.
 It Thus, this method not only reproduces the results obtained using the obtained using Bogmolonyi's formalism but can be used to obtain new results (non-BPS states) that cannot be obtained using the standard Bogmolonyi's formalism.